timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 The following query is against a bigger data set tiered on S3 and you can see the query optimizations in action here.
-EXPLAIN will illustrate which chunks are being pulled in from object storage.
+EXPLAIN will illustrate which chunks are being pulled in from the low-cost bottomless storage tier.
-First, we only fetch data from chunks 42, 43 and 44 from object storage.
+First, we only fetch data from chunks 42, 43 and 44 from the low-cost bottomless storage tier.
 Then we prune row groups and limit the fetch to a subset of the offsets in the Parquet object that potentially match the query filter.
 We only fetch the data for the columns device_uuid, sensor_id and observed_at as the query needs